pantheon-systems/documentation/source/docs/articles/wordpress/wordpress-configuration-management-wp-cfm.md

 - Theme option pages - includes customizer options stored in the row `theme_mods_yourthemename`
 - Settings and option pages for plugins (e.g. `/wp-admin/options-general.php?page=sendgrid-settings`)

-You can review values on the [All Settings page](https://codex.wordpress.org/Option_Reference#All_Settings_Screen) (`/wp-admin/options.php`).
+You can review values on the [All Settings Screen](https://codex.wordpress.org/Option_Reference#All_Settings_Screen) (`/wp-admin/options.php`).

 ### How can I extend WP-CFM to track more tables?
 If you want to track configurations in more tables, you must do so using the `wpcfm_configuration_items` hook.
 For details, see [WP-CFM documentation](http://forumone.github.io/wp-cfm/).

 ### What's not tracked?
-Site content, posts, users, taxonomy, etc. Review all queries for a page request using the Queries tab of the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin to help identity more settings you want to track.
+Site content, posts, users, taxonomy, etc. Review all queries for a page request using the Queries tab of the [Debug Bar](https://wordpress.org/plugins/debug-bar/) plugin to help identify more settings you want to track.
 This plugin requires that you enable [debugging via `wp-config.php`](/docs/articles/wordpress/configuring-wp-config-php/#frequently-asked-questions).

 ### Why aren't my site navigation menus tracked?
 The `wp_options` table stores serialized value for active menus, identified with the `term_id` paramater of the `theme_mods_yourthemename` row.
 This table does not store menu data otherwise.
 By default, WP-CFM will only track when a menu is enabled or disabled for the site and not when a menu's items are updated.